Which place is cheaper, Asheville or Miami?

 The spring brings many poeple to Miami as well as Asheville.
 The beaches and the activities around the city are the main draw to Miami this time of year.
 Also, many travelers come to Asheville for the natural beauty.

 In the spring, Miami is a little warmer than Asheville.
-Typically, the spring temperatures in Miami in April are around 75°F (24°C), and Asheville is about 64°F (18°C).
+Typically, the spring temperatures in Miami in April average around 75°F (24°C), and Asheville averages at about 64°F (18°C).

 The sun comes out a lot this time of the year in Asheville.
 People are often attracted to the plentiful sunshine in Miami this time of the year.
 In the spring, Miami often gets more sunshine than Asheville.
 Miami gets 300 hours of sunny skies this time of year, while Asheville receives 266 hours of full sun.